DaveEdge1/prestoRecons/presto_input_standards.md

 ## Paramaters

-### File format
+### File
-yaml (.yml)
+yaml (.yml) format
+if you are unfamiliar with yaml, see the official documentation here: [yaml](https://yaml.org/)
 comments in document will be preserved, but not visible to GUI form users

 see a complete example of the yaml input file here: [Holocene_DA_parameters.yml](https://github.com/DaveEdge1/prestoServer/blob/1e8b9bb4e6b3498fbb10154257c5c10fdb14e7c7/Holocene_DA_parameters.yml)

 see the corresponding GUI form here: [Customize Holocene DA Parameters](http://68.183.108.187:85/holocene_da/username/dce725/domainname/gmail.com/configloc/manual)

 ### Parameter keys
-Paramter keys follow a naming convention of underscore-separated lowercase terms with the first word being a grouping term and the second word being a specific, unique term as in: group_specific
+Paramter keys follow a naming convention of underscore-separated, lowercase terms with the first word being a grouping term and the second word being a specific, unique term as in: group_specific
 grouping terms come from a controlled set and include: recon, time, prior, proxy, geo, model, uncertainty
 verbose specific terms such as "range_to_reconstruct" are allowed and take the form: time_range_to_reconstruct